 Shop the Recipe: Gluten-Free Peanut Butter Blossoms

 Here are some tools that make preparing this recipe a little easier.
 I use all of them.
 The links included below are affiliate links.
-When you use them to shop, GlutenFreeBaking.com earns a small commission to support the site.
+When you use them to shop, GlutenFreeBaking.com earns a commission.

 Gluten-Free Peanut Butter Blossoms